Pageboy/notes/docs/Teaching/Digital Workflow/Week 1.md

 - First Performed : 1594-95
 - First Printed : 1623

-Shakespeare play, The two gentlemen of Verona is a classic tale of choice between love and friendship.
+The Two Gentlemen of Verona is a classic tale of choice between love and friendship.
 It portrays the story of two friends Proteus and Valentine who both fall in love with the same woman Silvia daughter of the Duke of Milan.
 Choosing love over friendship, Proteus betrays Valentine’s plan to elope with Silvia resulting in Valentines banishment from Milan.

 Valentine becomes a leader of outlaws in the forest while Silvia attempts to flee and reunite with him.
 Meanwhile the second heroine Julia, fiancée of Proteus disguises herself as a boy to spy on Proteus.
 The drama ends on a happy note with the two friends resolving their differences with marriage to their respective lovers.